ppy/osu-wiki/wiki/Help_centre/Tournament_bans/en.md

 Any severe violation of the [community rules](/wiki/Rules) that takes place during an [officially supported tournament](/wiki/Tournaments/Official_support) is likely to cause a tournament ban, even if it would have typically only resulted in an infringement outside of the competitive play setting.

-Some real-world examples of such behavior is as follows:

-- Drawing or writing hate symbols/slurs (swastika, etc.) using cursor smoke in streamed matches
+As a real-world example, such behaviour would include drawing or writing hate symbols/slurs (swastika, etc.) using cursor smoke in streamed matches.

 All users returning to the game after a restriction under the standard appeal terms are also subject to a [minimum temporary tournament ban of 1 year](/wiki/Help_centre/Account_restrictions#common-restriction-reasons-and-cooldowns), which may be lengthened at the discretion of the [account support team](/wiki/People/The_Team/Account_support_team).